 From the Fire TV Stick to the Fire Cube, Amazon’s streaming devices are the most versatile on the market, offering a range of features at an affordable price.
-Amazon’s streaming devices have some of the top apps for gamers and moviegoers alike, with Alexa integration using the remote – that means you can check the news, weather, sports scores using your voice.
+Amazon’s streaming devices have some of the top apps for gamers and moviegoers alike, with Alexa integration via the remote – that means you can check the news, weather and sports scores using your voice.
 The Fire TV Stick has been one of Amazon’s bestselling products for years, and Amazon TV has remained a top choice with 40 million active users.

 Looking to bring cinematic value to everything you watch?
 Look no further.
 The recent Apple TV 4K delivers the best picture and sound quality today for those willing to spend a bit more.
-You can stream TV shows, movies and get access to Apple TV+ originals in a clean and crisp 4K format, plus the Siri voice option and sleek design of the Apple TV remote offer an attractive interface.
+You can stream TV shows, movies and get access to Apple TV+ originals in a clean and crisp 4K format.
+Plus, the Siri voice option and sleek design of the Apple TV remote offer an attractive interface.
 Don’t have a 4K TV?
 Don’t worry.
 It’s also compatible with HDR and Dolby Vision TVs.
 Available in two storage sizes.